gdelarosa/elseiflegal/terms.md

 By using Else If, you agree to these Terms.
 If you don’t agree to any of the Terms, you can’t use Else If.

 We can change these Terms at any time.
-We keep [a historical record of all changes to our Terms on GitHub](https://github.com/elseiflegal).
-If a change is material, we’ll let you know before they take effect.
+We keep [a historical record of all changes to our Terms on GitHub](https://github.com/gdelarosa/elseiflegal).
 By using Else If on or after that effective date, you agree to the new Terms.
 If you don’t agree to them, you should delete the app before they take effect, otherwise your use of the Services will be subject to the new Terms.

 ## Content rights & responsibilities